-Mr. Neil Efrom is the acting co-department head for MITRE's Enterprise Transition Planning and Execution Department.
-He has over 25 years of experience in business process re-engineering and enterprise architecture projects for commercial companies and government organizations.
-Mr. Efrom teaches IST 421: Advanced Enterprise Integration: Technologies and Applications, EA 872: Enterprise Architecture Foundations II, and EA 873: Enterprise Modeling.
+Mr. Neil Efrom is the acting co-department head for MITRE's Enterprise Transition Planning and Execution department.
+He has more than 25 years of experience in business process re-engineering and enterprise architecture projects for commercial companies and government organizations.
+Mr. Efrom teaches IST 421: Advanced Enterprise Integration: Technologies and Applications; EA 872: Enterprise Architecture Foundations II; and EA 873: Enterprise Modeling.

 Dr. Edward J. Glantz, P.E., has been with the College of IST faculty since 2009.
 Prior to joining IST, Dr. Glantz served 10 years as a faculty member of Penn State's Smeal College of Business.
 His career spans more than 20 years of managing technology, research, and marketing in the manufacturing and telecommunication industries, including startup work.
 Dr. Glantz teaches EA 876: Architecting Enterprise Security and Risk Analysis and IST 815: Foundations of Information Security and Assurance.

 Dr. Carla D. Kendrick is an adjunct instructor with the Penn State College of Information Sciences and Technology.
 She is also a principal enterprise architect with The MITRE Corporation.
 Her career spans more than 37 years of providing advice and guidance for senior executives in establishing and using enterprise architecture (EA), systems engineering principles, management strategies, strategic planning, organization management, and program management.
 Dr. Kendrick teaches EA 872: Enterprise Architect Foundations II and EA 873: Enterprise Architecture Modeling.